VerifyTests/Verify.EntityFramework/readme.md

 #### DbContext spanning

-`StartRecording` and `FinishRecording` can be called on different DbContext instances (built from the same options) and the results will be aggregated.
+`StartRecording` can be called on different DbContext instances (built from the same options) and the results will be aggregated.

 <!-- snippet: MultiDbContexts -->
 <a id='snippet-multidbcontexts'></a>